- Home

 We focus the curriculum around the functional elements of literacy and numeracy skills that students will need as they enter adulthood.
 They benefit from discreet learning of literacy and numeracy combined with a blended learning approach across the curriculum.
 Blended learning enables students to overlearn skills and is delivered through a variety of opportunities including technology, practical activities and, where appropriate, written format.
 Repetition of skills encourages students to apply and develop confidence in their learning in a wide range of life activities.

-Pathway 1 students work towards Personal Progress units that will develop skills in relation to a range of topics, such as: rights and responsibilities, communication, independent living, ICT, being healthy and self-awareness.
+Pathway 1 students work towards Personal Progress units that will develop skills in relation to a range of topics, such as: rights and responsibilities, developing ICT skills, being healthy and self-awareness.

-Students who leave Sixth Form will be fully prepared for an ongoing life of learning and enthused with a desire to be the best version of themselves.
+When students leave Sixth Form, they will be fully prepared for an ongoing life of learning and enthused with a desire to be the best version of themselves.

 Pathway 2